fakefarm/destory-all-tasks/README.md

 ## If you can't destroy it, don't add it.
 This is not the place to store memories.
 Write down what you need to do.
 Do it.
 Destroy it.

+## Sort by sliding
+Lists are sorted by dragging and dropping.

 ## Tags
-Your list is sorted alphabetically, by tags.
+Tags are little ear marks for your mind.

 ### Examples of tags;